Ewout Gouw

-Ewout Gouw (born 6 January 1995) is a Dutch professional footballer who plays as a midfielder for Dade County FC in the United States.
+Ewout Gouw (born 6 January 1995) is a Dutch professional footballer who most recently played as a midfielder for Dade County FC in the United States.

 Career

 Club career

-Gouw signed his first professional contract with Vitesse at the age of 18.
+Gouw grew up in Lunteren where he started playing football at hometown club VV Lunteren and signed his first professional contract with Vitesse at the age of 18.
 Following his release from boyhood club Vitesse in June 2017, Gouw joined Belgian side Tubize ahead of the 2017–18 campaign.
 On 12 August 2017, Gouw made his Tubize debut during their 1–1 draw with Westerlo, featuring for the entire 90 minutes.

 United States

 In January 2019, Gouw moved to United States, San Diego, to work on his professional career outside of professional football and also joined ASC San Diego in the NPSL Southwestern Conference.
 Gouw was studying an MBA degree to prepare for a management career.
+He moved to Florida to join the Miami Dutch Lions for the 2020 season.